DorianCoding/Strongholdunlock/README.md

 3. Clone this git or download the binary that corresponds to your OS (Windows/Linux).
 You can also recompile the source code `Stronghold.c`.
 4. Put this executable in the same directory as the `crusader.cfg` file.
 5. Open the cmd in this directory (right click/open in cmd) or typing cmd in the search bar.
-6. Type the name of the executable followed by the name of the file such as : `Stronghold_windows64.exe crusader.cfg`.
+6. Type the name of the executable followed by the name of the file such as : `Stronghold_windows64.exe crusader.cfg`. *A copy of the previous file is automatically made so you don't have to worry about problems.
+However the program therefore needs permissions to write in this specific directory or will fail.*
 7. Reopen the game and enjoy.
 All missions has been unlocked.

 Feel free to ask for help!